s-kust/python-backtesting-template/README.md

 4. Review the code of the `process_special_situations` function.
 You might want to comment out certain special situations, add your own, or change the order in which the system processes them.

 5. Review the code of the `update_stop_losses` function.
-Note the `stop_loss_default_atr_multiplier` parameter and its default value.
+Note the `stop_loss_default_atr_multiplier` parameter and its value.
 You may want to change the `update_stop_losses` function or cancel its daily calls inside the strategy's `next` function.

 6. See the `process_partial_close` function.
 You may try to cancel its daily calls or change the `portion_to_close=0.5` value to, say, 0.33.

 After completing the steps above, run backtests on the tickers you are interested in.
 Use the `run_strategy_main_simple.py` file as a template.

 Once you've conducted the backtests and reviewed the `output.xlsx` file, attempt to optimize your strategy parameters.
 The code and explanations in the `run_strategy_main_optimize.py` file will assist you in this process.

 # How Backtests Run